Nicblast/GlobalPharma-Investment/README.md

 **Visualization:** I then generated an histograms with matplotlib and seaborn to assess the distributions of patient counts, success scores, R&D spend, and compliance scores.

-**Financial Modeling:** Before automation I perfomed manual calculation.
+**Financial Modeling:** Before automation I perfomed manual calculations.
 I calculated the drug's Current Expected Value using baseline success probabilities and drug market value.

 **Optimization:** I finally conducted a Break-Even Analysis to determine the exact Phase II success rate increase required to offset the $150M additional investment.